romikabi/advent-of-swift/README.md

-# Advent of Code Swift Starter Project
+# Advent of Swift

 [![Language](https://img.shields.io/badge/language-Swift-red.svg)](https://swift.org)

 Daily programming puzzles at [Advent of Code](<https://adventofcode.com/>), by [Eric Wastl](<http://was.tl/>).
-This is a small example starter project for building Advent of Code solutions.
+These are my solutions based on the [swiftlang/swift-aoc-starter-example](https://github.com/swiftlang/swift-aoc-starter-example) starter project, modified to allow running solutions from different years.

 ## Usage